zth/rescript-relay/reason-relay-documentation/docs/tips-and-tricks.md

 sidebar_label: Tips and Tricks
 ---

-Here's a collection of continously updated tips and tricks that'll simplify your life using ReasonRelay.
+Here's a collection of continously updated tips and tricks that'll simplify your life using RescriptRelay.

 ## Use the dedicated VSCode extension